0wnrepo/rcracki_mt/rcracki_mt/README.txt

 32-bit OpenBSD (4.5) - you must install and use eg++ (g++ 4.2 from ports) 64-bit OpenBSD (4.5)

+Only compilation has been tested on:
+64-bit MacOSX (10.6)

 Please note that to compile under the BSDs you must use gmake.

 OpenBSD threading is a work in progress.